 mutation_id - The ID of the mutation.
 For replicated tables these IDs correspond to znode names in the

 <table_path_in_zookeeper>/mutations/ directory in ZooKeeper.
 For unreplicated tables the IDs correspond to file names in the data directory of the table.

 command - The mutation command string (the part of the query after

 create_time - When this mutation command was submitted for execution.

-block_numbers.partition_id, block_numbers.number - A Nested column.
-For mutations of replicated tables contains one record for each partition: the partition ID and the block number that was acquired by the mutation (in each partition only parts that contain blocks with numbers less than the block number acquired by the mutation in that partition will be mutated).
-Because in non-replicated tables blocks numbers in all partitions form a single sequence, for mutatations of non-replicated tables the column will contain one record with a single block number acquired by the mutation.
+block_numbers.partition_id, block_numbers.number - A nested column.
+For mutations of replicated tables, it contains one record for each partition: the partition ID and the block number that was acquired by the mutation (in each partition, only parts that contain blocks with numbers less than the block number acquired by the mutation in that partition will be mutated).
+In non-replicated tables, block numbers in all partitions form a single sequence.
+This means that for mutations of non-replicated tables, the column will contain one record with a single block number acquired by the mutation.

 parts_to_do - The number of data parts that need to be mutated for the mutation to finish.